 - Demonstrations and political protests are common.
 They can occur at any time, and may turn violent with little or no warning.
 Avoid all demonstrations and protests.
 Monitor local media for information.
 Follow the instructions of local authorities.
 See Safety and security

-- The Venezuelan Government has closed its land border with Brazil.
+- The Venezuelan Government has reopened its land border with Brazil.
 There’s an increased risk of violent protest and unrest occurring in this border region.
 Do not travel to Venezuela.
 See Safety and security

-- Brazil is currently experiencing a measles outbreak.
+- Brazil is experiencing a measles outbreak.
 Make sure your vaccinations are up-to-date before you travel.
 See Health

 - There's an outbreak of yellow fever, including in Sao Paulo, Minas Gerais and Rio de Janeiro.
 Get vaccinated before you travel.
 Carry your yellow fever vaccination certificate with you.
 Outbreaks of other mosquito-borne illnesses are common.
 Protect yourself against mosquito bites.
 See